Last updated: May 29, 2026

 Who may qualify

-Health centers serve insured, uninsured, and underinsured patients.
-You may need proof of income to get a sliding fee.
-You should ask if the clinic treats adults, whether dentures or crowns are offered, and if new dental patients are accepted.
+Health centers serve insured, uninsured, and underinsured people.
+You may need proof of income for the sliding fee.
+Ask if the clinic treats adults, accepts your plan, and handles the type of care you need.

 Where to apply